jhkrug/jhkrug.github.io/_posts/2017-01-17-retirement_slope.md

 It's time to begin semi-retirement.
 On 31<sup>st</sup> January I leave the Digital Innovation team at Lancaster University Library, my place of work for almost 15 years.
-I'll miss my colleagues, I hope some may miss me.
+I'll miss my colleagues, I hope some will miss me.

 It'll be a long process as I'm not 'retiring' but changing how and